 The stages of the path run as follows:

-Foundational Considerations: the pre-preliminaries considered in a unique alchemical fashion which transforms intellectual propositions into existentially transformative forces.
+Foundational Considerations: are a unique set of alchemical considerations which transform intellectual propositions into existentially transformative forces.

-Preliminary Tantric Practices: “Ngondro” often called The Preliminaries because they are meditations and contemplation that forge body, emotion and mind into a functional whole strong enough to hold the powerful energies of Tantric initiation and practice.
+Preliminary Tantric Practices: meditations and contemplations that forge body, emotion, and mind into a functional whole strong enough to contain the powerful energies of Tantric initiation and practice.

 Generation Phase: removes the gross obscuration which prevents mind from directly perceiving the sacred divine nature of all appearance.
-This phase uses meditation with Tantric deities, symbolic direct presentations, acting as alchemical triggers, of the unutterable wisdom bliss of reality.
+This phase uses meditation on symbols in light and sound, symbolic direct presentations of enlightened mind, as alchemical triggers.

-Completion Phase: includes the well known Six Yogas such as Dream Yoga, Tummo or Inner Heat yoga, Illusory Body Yoga, Karmamudra or Sexual Yoga, the Yoga of Deep Sleep and others.
-These meditations culminate in a profound wisdom bliss known as the 4th Joy which opens the doorway to success in the practices of Dzogchen.
+Completion Phase: includes the well known Six Yogas, such as Dream Yoga, Tummo or Inner Heat yoga, Illusory Body Yoga, Karmamudra or Sexual Yoga, the Yoga of Deep Sleep and others.
+These meditations culminate in a profound gnosis -wisdom bliss- known as the 4th Joy which opens the doorway to success in the practices of Dzogchen.

-Great Completion: also known as Dzogchen is comprised of two phases, Trakchod and Tögal, which sever the root of duality and establish one in the state of non-dual wisdom awareness.
-This is Buddhahood.
+Great Completion: also known as Dzogchen is comprised of two phases, Trakchod and Tögal, which sever the root of duality and establish one in the state of gnostic non-dual wisdom awareness.